RECOMMENDED: More children's museum picks for families

 Through Sept 4 at the Brooklyn Children's Museum

 Kids know that their NYC neighborhood is made up of streets, apartment buildings, and playgrounds, but now they'll learn how the place they call home came together thanks to the planning of many different people.
 They'll get inspired by cool artwork, then take on the roles of urban planners, artists, architects and visionaries and think about what goes into a happy and healthy 'hood.
 All ages.

 Themed on masquerade, this exhibition showcases work from 25 contemporary artists from Africa and of African descent.
 The exhibition highlights the role of disguise in African art and invites visitors to be immersed in African history and global politics through video, digital media, sound, installation art, photography and sculpture.
 The historical masks and contemporary art on display bring awareness to important issues of race, governmental corruption and women’s agency through artistic exploration.
 All ages.

-Now through Sept 25 at the New–York Historical Society
+Through Sept 25 at the New York Historical Society

 Since the publication of Don’t Let the Pigeons Drive the Bus!, Mo Willems has been one of the most popular children’s book authors and illustrators.
 This exhibit features nearly 100 of his works, giving viewers an inside look at his artistic process.
 Some of the art on display includes drawings from his award-winning series, Knuffle Bunny and Elephant and Piggie.
 All ages.